GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 3. The browser accumulates the list of topics.
 4. The browser generates a list of the top five topics by frequency.

 The `document.browsingTopics()` method then returns a random topic from the top five for each epoch, with a 5% chance that any of these may be randomly chosen from the full taxonomy of topics.
-In Chrome, users would also be able to remove individual topics, or clear their browsing history to reduce the number of topics returned by the API.
+In Chrome, users are also able to remove individual topics, or clear their browsing history to reduce the number of topics returned by the API.
 Users may also [opt out](#opt-out) of the API.

 View information about topics observed during the current epoch from the `chrome://topics-internals` page.